 | Luxembourg – United States | 5 % (≥ 10 %) | 15 % |

-Important: the reduced treaty rate requires that the beneficial owner of the dividends is a resident of the treaty state.
-The ACD may refuse the reduced rate if it considers the beneficiary is merely an intermediary.
-Structures using a SOPARFI as an intermediate holding must demonstrate sufficient economic substance.
+The reduced treaty rate applies only where the beneficial owner of the dividends is a resident of the treaty state.
+A beneficiary that is merely an intermediary does not qualify for the reduced rate, so structures using a SOPARFI as an intermediate holding must demonstrate sufficient economic substance.

 | Step | Treatment |